-That hard work has also paid off in college, and she hopes to become a certified child life specialist, which is a person who works to help children and their families cope with illness, disability, and other aspects related to hospitalization.
-She has maintained the honor of being on the Dean’s List for all four of her semesters as a Freshman and Sophomore at college, and she was also named to serve on the Brookings Human Rights Committee as a student representative.
+Despite her hardships, 2015 180 Medical Scholarship Recipient Kanbi has maintained her schoolwork and grades.
+She achieved the honor of being on the Dean’s List for all four of her semesters so far at college.
+Plus, she serves on the Brookings Human Rights Committee as a student representative.
 She is also a member of Alpha Lambda Delta, Psi Chi, and Phi Upsilon Omicron.

 Today, Kanbi is a Junior at South Dakota State University where she’s working toward the goal of becoming a certified child life specialist.
 She hopes to help children and their families cope with illness and disability.

 Kanbi has truly exemplified a spirit of giving back throughout her life.
 Given her experiences of life as a child with spina bifida, we know she’ll be wonderful in her future career!

 180 Medical is a nationally-accredited provider of sterile-use intermittent catheters and ostomy supplies, and we’re proud to be considered the first choice for many of the top healthcare facilities, rehabilitation centers, hospitals, and doctors’ offices across the nation.
 Customers choose and stick with 180 Medical because of our unparalleled product knowledge and our dedication to customer care.